 Your healthcare provider will talk with you about your symptoms and about your health

 history.
-He or she will give you a physical exam and check you for other injuries.
+They will give you a physical exam and check you for other injuries.
+The

-The healthcare provider may put pressure on parts of your lower leg and ankle.
-This
+healthcare provider may put pressure on parts of your lower leg and ankle.
+This is

-is to check for pain and swelling.
-Your provider may also check that blood vessels
+to check for pain and swelling.
+Your provider may also check that blood vessels in

 You will need X-rays of your leg, ankle, and foot to look for broken bones.
 You may

 also need a CT scan or an MRI.
 These let your provider look at your injury with more